alexgonse-farmaco/PRS_tutorial/README.md

 - Genetic Investigation of ANthropometric Traits consortium: https://portals.broadinstitute.org/collaboration/giant/index.php/GIANT_consortium_data_files

 Summarizing, we'll need the following data from the summary statistics file:
-- SNP id: with rs code
+- SNP id: with rsID
 - Minor Allele Frequency: to exclude MAF<0.01.
 If missing, we can estimate MAFs with a reference file
 - OR/beta: effect value for dichotomic/continuous phonotypes
+- Major/minor allele: to identify risk allele and exclude indels and non-binary polymorphisms

 Additionally, we'll need extra information for PRS-CS prcessing:
 - Sample size: found in the article text